 Is the dog allowed to go to bed?

 One in four dog owners in North America takes their four-legged friends to bed.
 This is the result of a representative survey.
-Whether animal lovers are doing themselves a favor with this cannot be answered in general terms.
+Whether animal lovers are doing themselves a favour with this cannot be answered in general terms.
 There are some pros and few but crucial cons.
 And in the last instance, only their owners decide whether the dog is allowed to go to bed or the mattress remains taboo for the fur nose.

 A question of hygiene